 Ornamental Uses of Rose

-The majority of roses are used to decorate gardens, rooms, and ceremony halls etc. They are used for such ornamental purposes owing to their aesthetic grandeur and breath taking visual appeal.
-Usually roses are grown for attractive or scented foliage, ornamental thorns or for their ostentatious fruit.
+The majority of roses are used to decorate gardens, rooms, and ceremony halls etc. They are used for such ornamental purposes owing to their aesthetic grandeur and breathtaking visual appeal.
+Usually roses are grown for attractive and scented foliage, ornamental thorns or for their ostentatious fruit.
 A few species and hybrids are grown for non-floral ornamental use.
 Ornamental roses have been cultivated since long ago, with the earliest known cultivation dating back to at least 500 BC in Mediterranean countries, Persia and China.
 While Greeks emblematized rose as the symbol of futuristic culture, rose in their territory was accredited as "Sub-rosa."
 Indians are influenced by the similar usage.
 The roots of the ornamental uses of rose can be traced back to Indian mythology.
 Long ago women in peacetime preferred wearing floral ornaments and rose being the most attractive flower was considered most suitable for it.

 Uses of Rose in Cosmetics